 Mobile journalism helps field workers to share candid stories from the frontline

 “For us, great storytelling isn’t necessarily about super polished production.
 It’s about capturing the powerful moments inside the stories constantly unfolding in the places we work.
 And of course that means we need someone there to record it.“

 Candid storytelling straight from the frontlines

-With three Nobel prizes and over 150 years of humanitarian aid to its name, the International Committee of the Red Cross (ICRC) continues to find new ways to fulfil its mandate, helping people in war-torn nations to overcome the difficulties they face each day.
+With three Nobel prizes and over 150 years of humanitarian aid to its name, the International Committee of the Red Cross (ICRC) continues to find new ways to fulfill its mandate, helping people in war-torn nations to overcome the difficulties they face each day.
 It is now exploring new ways to broaden its reach and communicate through more impactful storytelling.